 - FROZEN FRENCH FRIES.
 I used these frozen french fries, organic when available, for the boards in this post.
-I have seen other national and store brands in grocery stores, but have not tried any of them.
 Frozen french fries cook from frozen between 18-24 minutes depending on which kind/shape.

 - KETCHUP.
 The ketchup on the regular fry board is an organic, unsweetened ketchup with additional various vegetable purees added.
-I used it on this board because I had it, but I don't actually eat ketchup, so use ANY ketchup you like for your board.
+Use ANY ketchup you like for your board.
 On the sweet potato fry board, it is everyone's favorite ketchup.

 - SRIRACHA AIOLI.
 I make the recipe below for an aioli that has no egg, then stir in a very generous amount of sriracha.
 You can also stir sriracha or any hot sauce to your taste into ¼ to ⅓ cup of regular mayonnaise.